microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/CDMUtilSolution/readme_cdmutilpipeline.md

 Data that is stored in the data lake is organized in a folder structure that uses the Common Data Model format.
 Export to data lake feature exports data as headerless CSV files and metadata as [Cdm manifest](https://docs.microsoft.com/en-us/common-data-model/cdm-manifest).

-Many Microsoft and third party tools such as Power Query, Azure Data Factory, and Synapse Pipeline support reading and writing CDM, however the data model from OLTP systems such as Finance and Operations is highly normalized and hence must be transformed and optimized for BI and Analytical workloads.
+Many Microsoft and third-party tools such as Power Query, Azure Data Factory, and Synapse Pipeline support reading and writing CDM, however, the data model from OLTP systems such as Finance and Operations is highly normalized and hence must be transformed and optimized for BI and Analytical workloads.
 [Synapse Analytics](https://docs.microsoft.com/en-us/azure/synapse-analytics/overview-what-is) brings together the best of **SQL** and **Spark** technologies to work with your data in the data lake, provides **Pipelines** for data integration and ETL/ELT, and facilitates deep integration with other Azure services such as Power BI.

 Using Synapse Analytics, Dynamics 365 customers can unlock following scenarios: